General Equipment at Asbestos Exposure at Seward County Community Hospital — Liberal, Kansas: What Tradesmen and Their Families Need to Know

 Boilermakers and Boiler Room Workers

-Boilermakers who installed, rebricked, and repaired the facility’s Combustion Engineering or Riley Stoker boilers worked in direct contact with heavy asbestos block insulation.
+Boilermakers who installed, rebricked, and repaired the facility’s or boilers worked in direct contact with heavy asbestos block insulation.
 Tearing out old boiler lagging reportedly containing amosite and chrysotile and reapplying new material generated dense concentrations of airborne fiber.
 These workers are alleged to have faced some of the most severe asbestos exposure conditions of any trade on site.

 Members of Boilermakers Local 83 based in Kansas City — whose jurisdiction historically extended to industrial and institutional boiler work across eastern and south-central Kansas — are alleged to have been among those dispatched to heavy boiler work at Kansas hospital facilities during this era.
 Tradesmen working under that local’s dispatch, as well as contractors supplying boilermaker labor throughout southwest Kansas, may have worked at Seward County Community Hospital during construction, major retrofits, or boiler replacement projects.